Tax Fraud and Other Games of Chance

 If the IRS comes up with a discrepancy in your audit, such as funds that were transferred into your bank account that you didn’t report as income or business revenue, this creates a rebuttable presumption of liability.
 Meaning, you may offer an alternate explanation than the IRS conclusion that you underreported income.
 “Maybe that money was a life insurance policy you cashed in, or maybe you borrowed it,” says Fedor.

-In addition, even where you concede that you owe back taxes, you may be in a situation where you can present an Offer in Compromise, allowing you to pay a smaller amount than the total you owe.
+In addition, even where you concede that you owe back taxes, you may be in a situation where you can present an Offer in Compromise, allowing you to pay a smaller amount of tax than the total you owe or in installments to tax authorities.

 Whatever your circumstances, if you’re facing a tax audit with nonpayment or fraud issues, be sure to have an experienced tax litigator representing you.